How to Keep Your Staff Motivated

-If your team feel as though they’re stagnant in their current role, they’re likely to become complacent and less productive as a result.
-By discussing more responsibility and each employee’s role going forward, you can increase motivation across the board as your team strives to work harder.
+If your team feels as though they’re stagnant in their current role, they’re likely to become complacent and less productive.
+By discussing more responsibility and each employee’s role going forward, you can increase motivation across the board.
+Your team will strive to work harder.

 Hone in on health

-When it comes to productivity and motivation, the office environment is one of the working world’s most underutilised resources.
-As the place where your employees spend the majority of their working week, the office should be inspiring and motivational.
-From opening windows to allow natural light and air to flood in to removing distractions from the work area, paying attention to the way your team operates will have an impact on their productivity.
+From opening windows to allow natural light and air to flow in to removing distractions from the work area, paying attention to the way your team operates will impact their productivity.